alvarosantamariagomez/sari/www/about.md

 1. The secondary series can be obtained from a single file or from several files uploaded at the same time.
 When uploading several files, they will be added together to form a single secondary series.
 For instance, atmospheric, oceanic and hydrological loading series at the same site can be uploaded at the same time to obtain a single secondary series representing the total loading at the site.
 2. Several loading products can be selected and uploaded directly from the EOSTSL server (see the [<a href="#input-format" target="_self">Input data and format</a>](#iii.-input-format) block).
 If necessary, the series are automatically resampled to daily before being added together to form the secondary series.
 Change the averaging period of the secondary series to obtain a different sampling (e.g., weekly or monthly).
 The recommended loading models (J-P. Boy, personal communication) are: atmospheric loading from the latest ECMWF ERA5 reanalysis including the dynamic ocean response from the TUGO-m barotropic model [ERA5TUGO(d)] together with hydrology loading (soil moisture and snow) from the same ERA5 reanalysis [ERA5HYD(d)].
 More details at the [EOSTLS server](http://loading.u-strasbg.fr).
 3. If several secondary series are uploaded manually by the user, the series are added together as they are provided, so it is the reponsability of the user to verify that they have consistent time units and sampling.
-4. <b><span style="color: red;">NEW EXPERIMENTAL FEATURE:</span></b> the `Swap` button exchanges the role of the primary and secondary series so that the secondary series can be now analysed as if it was loaded as the primary series.
+4. <b><span style="color: red;">EXPERIMENTAL FEATURE:</span></b> the `Swap` button exchanges the role of the primary and secondary series so that the secondary series can be now analysed as if it was loaded as the primary series.
 Both the primary and secondary series will be reset to their original values, i.e., neglecting any resampling or plate motion corrections.
 5. When uploading a *secondary series*, both station IDs will be shown in the `series ID` box on the left panel, together with a "*&*" when using the option `show`, a "&ndash;" when using the option `correct`, or a "+" when using the option `average`.
 6. If the `show` option is selected, the *secondary series* will be plotted in green on the right y-axis and will not be included in the processing.
 This means that the *secondary series* could have a different sampling than the primary series.
 In case the `correct` or the `average` option is selected, only the common epochs between the primary and the *secondary series* will be shown.
 In the latter case, the *secondary series* must have observations at common epochs with the primary series because the series are neither filled nor interpolated at common epochs.
 7. GNSS series typically have daily sampling, however very often, even if the sampling period is constant, the epochs will not exactly match between the primary and secondary series, especially if the series are produced by different people.
 If the primary and secondary series have both a constant sampling of one day, but their epochs do not match, setting the `Time units` to *days* will allow SARI to compute the constant fraction of a day shift between both series and apply it to the secondary series to match the epochs of the primary series.